 Senior Research Nurse

-I moved to the big City of Edinburgh, from rural Perthshire, at the grand age of 17 to begin my nursing studies.
-I graduated from the University of Edinburgh in 2000 with a 2:1 honours degree – all set to conquer the (nursing) world.
+Alison moved to the big City of Edinburgh, from rural Perthshire, at the grand age of 17 to begin her nursing studies.
+She then graduated from the University of Edinburgh in 2000 with a 2:1 honours degree – all set to conquer the (nursing) world.

-I was delighted to not be going far.
-I have witnessed numerous changes over the years in the ED.
-My hope now is that, with my clinical experience and questioning approach to nursing and emergency care, I can be a part of the bigger medical and nursing picture and contribute in a different way.
-I hope to bring nurse-led projects to the department and bring the clinical and research teams closer together.
+While change was afoot, Alison was delighted to not be going far and has witnessed numerous changes over the years in the ED.
+Her hope now is that, with her clinical experience and questioning approach to nursing and emergency care, she can be a part of the bigger medical and nursing picture and contribute in a different way.
+Her hope is to bring nurse-led projects to the department and bring the clinical and research teams closer together.

-Out of work I spend time running around after a very active 4 year old and running an Airbnb on the Royal Mile.
-If I ever get some down-time then I would like to be on a paddle board or a set of skiis!
+Out of work, Alison spends time running around after a very active 4 year old and running an Airbnb on the Royal Mile.
+If she ever gets some down-time then she would like to be on a paddle board or a set of skiis!